zack2016/smarthome/dev/sample_mqttplugin/README.md

-# Sample Plugin <- put the name of your plugin here
+# Sample MQTT Plugin <- put the name of your plugin here

 #### Version 1.x.y